What to Do if a Tenant Has an Unauthorized Pet

 What is a Pet Policy?

-A pet policy dictates the rules and requirements for having a pet on the leased premises.
-The policy protects both the landlord and tenant by outlining expectations and conduct around pet ownership.
+A pet policy dictates the rules for having a pet in the leased unit.
+It protects both the landlord and tenant by outlining expectations and conduct regarding pet ownership.

-Given that a lease is a legally binding contract, tenants must uphold the guidelines.
-For example, the following are types of provisions that are typically covered in a pet policy:
+Since a lease is legally binding, tenants must uphold the guidelines.
+Some guidelines that are typically included in a pet policy are:

 • Types of pets allowed.
-Some pet policies might allow for dogs, but not cats.
-Others may allow only fish, but nothing else.
-The type of animal allowed will be contingent on what is written in the lease.
+Some pet policies allow dogs but not cats, while others may allow only fish.
+The type of animal allowed will depend on what is written in the lease.

 • Number of pets allowed.
-A tenant may only be allowed to have one or more pets, while others could have an unlimited number of pets.
+Some tenants are allowed to have one or more pets, while others may have an unlimited number of pets.

 • No-pet policies.
 Certain leases will simply state that no pets are allowed under any circumstances.